NotAShelf/nyx/README.md

 [atrocious abstractions]: parts/lib/builders.nix

-My most sincere thanks go to [fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my [atrocious abstractions].
+My most sincere thanks go to [@fufexan](https://github.com/fufexan) for convincing me to use NixOS and sticking around to answer my most stupid and deranged questions, as well as my [atrocious abstractions].
 Without his help, I would not be able to stand where I do.

-I also wish to extend my thanks to [sioodmy](https://github.com/sioodmy) which my configuration was initially based on.
+I also wish to extend my thanks to [@sioodmy](https://github.com/sioodmy) which my configuration was initially based on.
 Though layouts and files have since changed, the core principals and ideas remain.
 The simplicity of his configuration flake allowed me to take a foothold in the Nix world.

-Last but not least, I thank [NobbZ](https://github.com/NobbZ) for his endless patience and his willingness to show around the Nix ecosystem.
-Without his, this configuration would be in a much worse state.
-Thank you NobbZ.
+Last but not least, I thank [@NobbZ](https://github.com/NobbZ) and [@tejing1](https://github.com/tejing1) for their endless patience, critique and willingness to show around the Nix ecosystem when I needed it the most.
+Many pitfalls were avoided with their help, and many steps were taken forward with their assistance.

 ### Awesome People